 Flåm is a small village situated in Western Norway, surrounded by steep mountains, thundering waterfalls, fjords and truly spectacular scenery.
 Flåm sits at the top of the Aurlandsfjord, a branch of the vast Sognefjord, a UNESCO World Heritage site, it is a perfect stop in any motorhome tour of Norway as there is so much to do and see.
 How to visit Flåm in a motorhome will give you all the information you need to have an incredible stay.

 Deep in the beautiful and wild Cevennes area of France is the small town of Saint-Jean-du-Gard.
 Several times a day, the steam train of the Cevenne chugs it’s way across the spectacular valleys of the Gardon, over viaducts and through tunnels, to and from the town of Anduze, only stopping at La Bambouseraie on the way.

-At 2962m high, the Zugspitze is Germany’s highest mountain.
+At 2962m high, the Zugspitze is Germany’s highest peak.
 And what a mountain it is; standing at the northern edges of the mighty Alps, home to three glaciers and with views of 400 mountain peaks in four countries, the Zugspitze is primal, raw and breathtakingly beautiful.